SpektraSystems/Check-Point-Labs/README.md

 2. Launch Microsoft RDP Client, by searching for remote desktop in Start Menu or entering mstsc in run/command prompt.
 3. Enter the DNS name in computer field copied from lab details.

 ![](images/image6.png)

+4. Click on More Choices if you get a prompt with your local username.
+5. Enter the Host VM credentails(**Admin/Chkp!234**)